learning-zone/nodejs-basics/README.md

 ## Q. What is chrome v8 engine?

+V8 is a C++ based open-source JavaScript engine developed by Google.
+It was originally designed for Google Chrome and Chromium-based browsers ( such as Brave ) in 2008, but it was later utilized to create Node.js for server-side coding.

-V8 is the name of the JavaScript engine that powers Google Chrome.
-It\'s the thing that takes our JavaScript and executes it while browsing with Chrome.
-V8 provides the runtime environment in which JavaScript executes.
-The DOM, and the other Web Platform APIs are provided by the browser.
+V8 is the JavaScript engine i.e. it parses and executes JavaScript code.
+The DOM, and the other Web Platform APIs ( they all makeup runtime environment ) are provided by the browser.

-V8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
-It is used in Chrome and in Node.js, among others.
-It implements ECMAScript and WebAssembly, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
-V8 can run standalone, or can be embedded into any C++ application.
+V8 is known to be a JavaScript engine because it takes JavaScript code and executes it while browsing in Chrome.
+It provides a runtime environment for the execution of JavaScript code.
+The best part is that the JavaScript engine is completely independent of the browser in which it runs.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>